britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 ### Correlation of IP addresses to user identities

 The correlation of IP addresses with specific users can be done in various ways.
 For example, tools like reverse DNS lookup can be used to retrieve the DNS names of servers.
-Since the addresses of servers tend to be quite stable and since servers are relatively less numerous than users, an adversary could easily maintain its own copy of the DNS for well-known or popular servers, to accelerate such lookups.
+Since the addresses of servers tend to be quite stable and since servers are relatively less numerous than users, an attacker could easily maintain its own copy of the DNS for well-known or popular servers, to accelerate such lookups.

 On the other hand, the reverse lookup of IP addresses of users is generally less informative.
 For example, a lookup of the address currently used by one author's home network returns a name of the form "c-192-000-002-033.hsd1.wa.comcast.net".
 This particular type of reverse DNS lookup generally reveals only coarse-grained location or provider information.

 In many jurisdictions, Internet Service Providers (ISPs) are required to provide identification on a case by case basis of the "owner" of a specific IP address for law enforcement purposes.
 This is a reasonably expedient process for targeted investigations, but pervasive surveillance requires something more efficient.
-This provides an incentive for the adversary to secure the cooperation of the ISP in order to automate this correlation.
+This provides an incentive for the attacker to secure the cooperation of the ISP in order to automate this correlation.

 ### Monitoring messaging clients for IP address correlation